Leslie Grace: Music career

 She recorded and released an independent Christian music album on CD Baby while in middle school.
 Her mainstream debut came with "Will You Still Love Me Tomorrow", a bilingual cover of the 1961 Shirelles hit.
 Her bachata-tinged rendition peaked at number one on both the Billboard Tropical Songs chart and Billboard Latin Airplay charts, making her the youngest female artist to do so.
 Her self-titled second studio album, Leslie Grace (2013), reached number four on the Billboard Latin Albums chart, and number three on the Billboard Tropical Albums chart.

 Among her nominations are "Best Contemporary Tropical Album" at the 14th Annual Latin Grammy Awards (in which she sang along with the Zarkana cast of Cirque du Soleil), "Female Tropical Artist of the Year" and "Tropical Album of the Year" at the 26th Premio Lo Nuestro.
 In 2014 she also obtained nominations in the Billboard Awards in the categories of "New Artist of the Year" and "Hot Latin Songs, Artist of the Year, Female".

 Among her tours abroad is her presentation on the Caribbean island of Curaçao at the North Sea Jazz Festival, and the tour of the United States with the musical director Rayner Marrero and several bachata musicians in 2013.
 She also performed on Sábado Gigante with Don Francisco, and at the Chile Telethon and at the closing of the same at the National Stadium of Chile, where she sang in front of approximately 60,000 people.

 In mid-2016 she participated as captain of the Univision reality show Va por ti with Luis Coronel, Chiquis Rivera and the host Galilea Montijo.
 After releasing the single "Aire" with Maluma, they made a tour of 14 concerts through Mexico.
 In the same year she released the single "Nada de amor".

 In January 2017 she collaborated with the duo Play-N-Skillz, Wisin and Frankie J in the reggaeton-style cover of Selena's song, "Si una vez".
 And in February of the same year she was nominated for the Premios Lo Nuestro in the category "Female Artist of the Year – Pop / Rock".

 On April 12, 2018, her collaboration with Super Junior's "Lo Siento" was released on S.M.
 Entertainment's YouTube channel.
+"Lo Siento" won Best Collaboration at the 9th Nickelodeon Mexico Kids' Choice Awards.
+That year, she released the multi-platinum "Duro y Suave" with Noriel and featured on "Mi Mala (Remix)".
+Subsequent singles included "Sola" (2019), "Bachatica" (2021), "Un Buen Día" and "Como La Primera Vez!"
+(2022), "ayayay!"
+(2025), and "INMERECIDO" (2025), the latter previewing her next studio album.